 - While mushrooms cook, dump olives into a colander placed in the sink and let them them drain well.

 - Combine the Mozzarella and Italian Blend Cheese in a bowl and sprinkle over the 1 tsp.
-Italian Herb Blend.
+Italian Herb Blend (affiliate link).
 Stir the cheese with a fork so the dried herbs are evenly distributed in the cheese.
 Place the cheese in the pie dish.

 - Make a layer of browned mushrooms on top of the cheese/egg mixture.
 Top that with the sliced olives if using.

 - Arrange the pepperoni slices in an overlapping layer over the top of the mushrooms and olives.
 Sprinkle with the other 1/2 teaspoon of Italian Herb Blend.

 - Bake the quiche 30-35 minutes, or until the eggs are completely set and the pepperoni is starting to brown.

 - Let quiche cool 3-5 minutes (it will sink down slightly as it cools.
 Serve hot.

 - This will keep for several days in the refrigerator and reheats well in the microwave or in a pan on the stove.